-Retailers, hotel chains, restaurants, hospitals and other health care facilities, credit card companies and many other types of businesses are getting hit by hackers.
-These hackers seek vulnerabilities in the organization’s network and then exploit their customers’ personal information.
+Retailers, hotel chains, restaurants, hospitals and other healthcare facilities, credit card companies, and many other types of businesses are getting hit by hackers.
+These hackers seek vulnerabilities in the organization’s network and exploit their customers’ personal information.

 Beyond major corporations, hackers have also exposed several vulnerabilities within systems tied to government agencies.
 Just this past June, around 154 million voter records were stolen through a breach.
 That’s on top of the 191 million voter records that were stolen and released online earlier.

-I think I’ve proved my point about the various ways hackers could launch a cyberattack that causes major disruption.
-However, there are two more surprising avenues that you might not have considered.
+I think I’ve proven my point about the various ways hackers could launch a cyberattack that causes major disruption; however, there are two more surprising avenues you might not have considered.

-Not long ago hackers knocked a radio station in Louisiana off the air, which is worrisome since radio is one of the fallback ways to get information when everything else goes down.
-The radio station in question was running unsecured Windows XP computers, so it made the hackers’ job easier.
-However, it’s still evidence that hackers can get to just about anything.
+Not long ago, hackers knocked a radio station in Louisiana off the air, which is worrisome, since radio is one of the fallback ways to get information when everything else goes down.
+The radio station in question was running unsecured Windows XP computers, so it made the hackers’ job easier; however, it’s still evidence hackers can get to just about anything.